Matthew Chang

 Matthew Wook Chang is a Korean American synthetic biologist based in Singapore.
-He is a Professor and Provost's Chair in Medicine at the Synthetic Biology Translational Programme and Department of Biochemistry, Yong Loo Lin School of Medicine, National University of Singapore.
+He is a Provost's Chair Professor at the Yong Loo Lin School of Medicine, National University of Singapore.
+Chang's research centers on engineering microorganisms and synthetic genetic systems for biomedical and biomanufacturing applications.

-Chang's research focuses on studying the engineering of biology to develop autonomous, programmable cells for biomedical and biomanufacturing applications.
-He has made significant contributions to synthetic biology, authoring over 130 scholarly publications.

 Education

-Chang graduated with Bachelor of Science (Cum Laude), Chemical and Biological Engineering from Seoul National University in 1998.
-He then completed a PhD at the University of Maryland's Department of Chemical and Biomolecular Engineering in 2003.
+Chang received his B.S. in Chemical and Biological Engineering from Seoul National University and his PhD in Chemical and Biomolecular Engineering from the University of Maryland.

 Career and research

-After graduating from his PhD, Chang worked as a Postdoctoral Research Associate at the Office of Pesticide Programs of the U. S. Environmental Protection Agency for a year.
-From 2004 to 2007, he was a Research Assistant Professor at the University of Maryland Biotechnology Institute's Center for Biosystems Research.

-In 2007, he moved to Singapore to join the Nanyang Technological University (NTU) as an Assistant Professor at the School of Chemical and Biomedical Engineering.
-He later joined National University of Singapore (NUS) in 2013.
+After completing his PhD, Chang worked as a postdoctoral research associate at the Office of Pesticide Programs of the U.S. Environmental Protection Agency.
+He later served as a research assistant professor at the University of Maryland Biotechnology Institute's Center for Biosystems Research.
+He subsequently joined Nanyang Technological University (NTU) as an Assistant Professor and later moved to the National University of Singapore (NUS).

-At NUS, Chang is the Director of the NUS Synthetic Biology for Clinical and Technological Innovation (SynCTI), which is the university's focal synthetic biology research program.
-Concurrently, he is also Director of the Wilmar-NUS Corporate Laboratory (WIL@NUS), a research partnership between NUS and the agribusiness company Wilmar International Limited, and the Singapore Consortium for Synthetic Biology (SINERGY), an initiative that promotes research discussions across academia, industry, and government.
+At NUS, Chang serves as Director of the NUS Synthetic Biology for Clinical and Technological Innovation (SynCTI), which is the university's focal synthetic biology research program.
+Concurrently, he also serves as the Wilmar–NUS Corporate Laboratory (WIL@NUS), a research partnership between NUS and the agribusiness company Wilmar International Limited, and the Singapore Consortium for Synthetic Biology (SINERGY), an initiative that promotes research collaborations across academia, industry, and government.
+He serves as Executive Director of the National Centre for Engineering Biology (NCEB), Singapore.

-Chang's research focuses on studying the engineering of biology to develop autonomous, programmable cells for biomedical and biomanufacturing applications across various industries.
-Along with colleague Poh Chueh Loo, his group is widely recognised for the use of synthetic biology to tackle infectious diseases.
-He engineered Escherichia coli bacteria to 'seek and kill' Pseudomonas aeruginosa, an invasive bacterium known to cause pneumonia and other illnesses.
-Later on, he engineered probiotic E. coli to inhibit Clostridioides difficile infection, a leading cause of healthcare-associated infectious diarrhoea worldwide.
+Chang's research focuses on engineering microorganisms and synthetic genetic systems to develop autonomous, programmable cells capable of performing defined functions in complex biological environments.
+He developed engineered Escherichia coli capable of detecting and eliminating Pseudomonas aeruginosa, demonstrating programmable pathogen-targeting bacteria.
+He subsequently reported engineered commensal E. coli capable of inhibiting Clostridioides difficile infection, a leading cause of healthcare-associated infectious diarrhoea worldwide.